Sethupathy-Lab/miRquant/tutorial/TUTORIAL.md

   - Minimum_Read_Length - minimum read length to be included in the analysis, should match cutadapt below
 * cutadapt options
   - adapter - 3' adapter sequence; if barcode present, replace with Xs; if degenerate bases present at 5' end, add as Ns
+  - overlap - number of overlapping nucleotides for trimming to occur
+  - error - error tolerance (1 = 0.1 or 10%)
+  - minimum read length - minumum length of trimmed read to be included
 * Bowtie options
   - quality - quality cutoff for Bowtie alignment
 * SHRiMP options